 - Use a quality, heavy-duty deadbolt lock with a one-inch throw bolt

 - Use a quality, heavy-duty, knob-in-lock set with a dead-latch mechanism

 - Use a heavy-duty, four-screw strike plate with 3-inch screws to penetrate into a wooden door frame

 - Use a wide-angle 160Â° peephole mounted no higher than 58 inches

 The most common way used to force entry through a door with a wooden jamb is to simply kick it open.
-The weakest point is almost always the lock strike plate that holds the latch or lock bolt in place followed by a glass paneled door.
+The weakest point is almost always the lock strike plate that holds the latch or locks bolt in place, followed by a glass paneled door.
 The average door strike plate is secured only by the soft-wood doorjamb molding.
-These lightweight moldings are often tacked on to the door frame and can be torn away with a firm kick.
-Because of this construction flaw, it makes sense to upgrade to a four-screw, heavy-duty, high security strike plate.
+These lightweight moldings are often tacked onto the door frame and can be torn away with a firm kick.
+Because of this construction flaw, it makes sense to upgrade to a four-screw, heavy-duty, high-security strike plate.
 They are available in most quality hardware stores and home improvement centers and are definitely worth the extra expense.

 Sliding-Glass Patio Doors

-Sliding glass doors are secured by latches not locks.
+Sliding glass doors are secured by latches, not locks.
 They are vulnerable to being forced open from the outside because of these inherently defective latch mechanisms.
-This can be easily be prevented by inserting a wooden dowel or stick into the track thus preventing or limiting movement.
-Other blocking devices available are metal fold-down blocking devices called “charley bars” and various track-blockers that can be screwed down.
+This can be easily prevented by inserting a wooden dowel or stick into the track, thus preventing or limiting movement.
+Other blocking devices available are metal fold-down blocking devices called “Charley bars” and various track-blockers that can be screwed down.

 - Use a secondary blocking device on all sliding glass doors